Third-Party Validation and Verification

 Timing

-• Validation/verification processes must happen within a year of project registration unless an extension was prediscussed with OCP Admin (Rio Richardson).
-We're looking for pathways to reduce this window as much as possible.
+• Monitoring and issuance must happen at least once a year.
+Validation/verification processes must be completed within a year of project registration unless an extension was pre-discussed with OCP Admin (Rio Richardson).

-• If there's a gap of more than a year between project and beginning of validation, then the project will need to redo the project proposal process with current information to make sure all updated regulations and public consultations are accounted for.
+• If there is a gap of more than a year between project proposal and the start validation, then the project will need to redo the project proposal process with current information to make sure all updated regulations and public consultations are accounted for.

 Platform Use